Thinking About Adopting a Dog?

 Ask yourself that question.
-Have the whole family ponder it.
-Make a list of things you just won't stand for, or won't have time to manage or work with.
-Share it with anyone from an animal organization that is assisting you in finding the right match.
-This is invaluable information for them to have to determine what dogs may or may not work with your expectations.
+Make a list of things you won't stand for as a pet parent.
+Share it with anyone who is assisting you in finding the right match.
+This will help you determine what dogs may or may not meet your expectations.

-- Dogs need to go to the vet at least once a year for a check up.
+- Dogs need to visit the vet at least once a year for a check-up.

-- Pit Bull Terriers can often have seasonal and/or food allergies that have costs to treat and manage.
+- Terriers can often have seasonal and/or food allergies that can be expensive to treat.

-- They also need extra tough toys and chew treats because these dogs can often be extra tough on them.
-They need to be watched with their toys and treats to ensure they don't ingest solid objects that then must be removed surgically, which can easily happen with power chewers.
+- They need extra tough toys and chew treats, since these dogs are powerful chewers.
+They must also be watched with their toys and treats to ensure they don't ingest solid objects that must be removed surgically.

 Be prepared for prejudice and work to change hearts and minds!

 As a Pit Bull Terrier guardian, you will be constantly required to defend your choice of pet.
-You will have friends, family members and co-workers who will not understand and pointedly tell you all they know about "those dogs" and what "those dogs" will do.
-Whether you like it or not, your dog is a breed ambassador and you will be forced to educate others on an almost daily basis.
-People will walk to the other side of the street as you walk your dog.
-Some people will happily meet your dog and tell you how pretty she is and when you tell them your dog is a Pit Bull Terrier, they will recoil in fear and act as though they have been struck by a bolt of electricity.
+You will have friends, family members, or co-workers who may fear your dog.
+Some people will cross to the other side of the street as you walk your dog.
 Some will refuse to let their children play at your house.
-Your only defense is a well-trained, well-socialized companion pet that shows them how wonderful these dogs can be in the right hands and homes.
+Your only defense is a well-trained, well-socialized pet that demonstrates how wonderful these dogs can be.